sanhancluster/rur/README.md

 cd rur
 python3 setup.py install
 ```
-if you want to continuously change the source code while using,
+if you want to develop the source code,
 use included bash script [f2py.sh](f2py.sh) and [conda develop][2] instead.
 ```bash
 cd rur
 ./f2py.sh
 conda develop .
 ```
+[f2py.sh](f2py.sh) should be run whenever there is a change in Fortran (*.f90) files.

 Usage
 -----------------------------